git-moss/DrivenByMoss-Documentation/Novation/Novation-SLMkIII.md

 Press the Grid button till the LED is lit Green to enter **Session** mode.

 * The buttons on the grid start/record the clips.
+The behaviour depends on the clip launch and launch release settings (Bitwig only).
 * Long press a pad to select the clip without starting it.
 * The 2 scene buttons start scenes.
 * The arrow keys left of the grid scroll the grid.
 Hold **Shift** to scroll in blocks of 8.